 We ran a Randomized Controlled Trial in Botswana, which provided some of the first and only experimental evidence on the potential for low-tech mLearning interventions in remote environments, showed that the intervention limited immediate learning loss when there is a lack of other educational instruction.
 It also showed potential for low-tech platforms to drive persistent learning gains over several months, perhaps as supplements to regular schooling.
 Among students receiving both phone calls and SMS messages, we saw a 31% decrease in innumeracy.

 The Global Solution

-Combined, these results highlight the potential of ConnectEd to be a powerful tool in building resilient education systems both during crises as well as other school disruptions and breaks.
-Moreover, this approach can complement in-school teaching and interventions, such as Teaching at the Right Level, for extra support to those students furthest behind or students in remote, hard-to-reach areas.
+These results highlight the potential of ConnectEd to be a powerful tool in building resilient education systems both during crises as well as other school disruptions and breaks.
+Moreover, this approach can complement in-school teaching and interventions, such as Teaching at the Right Level, for extra support to those students furthest behind.

-We continue to optimize ConnectEd in Botswana, our “Innovation Hub,” to establish its full potential as a complement to in-person school interventions and aim to sustainably infuse ConnectEd into the national education system in partnership with the Ministry of Basic Education.
+In Botswana, our “Innovation Hub,” we also continue to optimize ConnectEd to establish its full potential as a complement to in-person school interventions and aim to sustainably infuse ConnectEd into the national education system in partnership with the Ministry of Basic Education.